kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 sudo supervisorctl restart galaxy:
 ```

-(8) Go back to the Developers Console and click the little pop-out arrow to the right of the external IP address for the instance.
+(8) Go back to the Developers Console and click the little pop-out arrow to the right of theexternal IP address for the instance.
 Your browser will be redirected the the home page for Galaxy on your VM.

-    TODO: screenshot of Galaxy home page
+${image?fileName=Galaxy_Home_Page.png}

 (9) Upload data.

-    You can upload test data to your instance by hitting the upload button and then selecting 'Paste/Fetch Data' and telling galaxy to download the file `https://raw.githubusercontent.com/Sage-Bionetworks/SMC-Het-Challenge/master/data/mutect_filtered_IS3_chr21.vcf`
+    If you require reference data to run your program, you can upload it to the instance by hitting the upload button and then selecting 'Paste/Fetch Data' and telling galaxy to download the file
-    TODO: screenshot of upload small sample file
+${image?fileName=Galaxy_upload_Data.png}

 (10) Run the workflow.